vlang/v/vlib/json/README.md

 	family string   [json: '-'] // this field will be skipped age    int
 	salary f32
-	title  JobTitle [json: 'ETitle'] // the key for this field will be 'MyTitle', not 'title' }
+	title  JobTitle [json: 'ETitle'] // the key for this field will be 'ETitle', not 'title' }

 fn main() {